janjurca/meteonet/Readme.md

     - Second tile set is a set of tiles which divides the world with 128px (half of tile size) offset in x axis.
     - Third tile set is a set of tiles which divides the world with 128px (half of tile size) offset in y axis.
     - Fourth tile set is a set of tiles which divides the world with 128px (half of tile size) offset in x and y axis.
   The logic behind the tile sets is to cover the whole world with the tiles and also to cover situations that happening on tile crossing.
-Lets say there is a cloud which is transitioning from one tlile to another.
+Lets say there is a cloud which is transitioning from one tile to another.
 Without intersecting tile the information transfer would be impossible.
   - We will extract image sequences per tile and filter out those which are mostly empty, to speed up the prediction.
   - We will use the model to perform the prediction for every prepared tile.
   - Now only thing we need to do is to blend images into single image.